 - Size 196,151 ft2

 Sited on the banks of the Taunton River, Bristol County Agricultural High School draws students from 20 communities to a career-oriented curriculum centered around agricultural science and technology.
-Expansion from 450 to 640 students required strategic new construction, additions, and renovations to create more cohesion among academic and vocational studies on campus and provide new state-of-the-art labs and specialized learning spaces.
+Expansion from 450 to 640 students required strategic new construction, additions, and renovations to create more cohesion among academic and career technical studies on campus and provide new state-of-the-art labs and specialized learning spaces.

 The renewed campus integrates Bristol Aggie’s programs in agricultural mechanics, animal science, arboriculture, environmental engineering, floriculture, landscape design and natural resource management, and is organized along a new vibrant pedestrian thoroughfare to promote movement between the north and south campuses.
 In support of Bristol Aggie’s unique curriculum in agricultural science, facilities feature specialized spaces and technology tailored to the programs they house, providing the resources for students to reach their full academic potential.
 The design includes six new and updated buildings on campus: the new Center for Science and the Environment, new Student Commons, renovations and a small addition to Gilbert Hall, a new Landscape/Arbor Building, a renovated Agricultural Mechanics Building, and a new Dairy Barn.